 If you want to go straight to the nuclear option, you can buy branded chemical cleaners for clearing drains, that may or may not work, but which will certainly involve tipping horrendous things down your drain and into the sewer system.
 They’re not generally environmentally friendly options, so think twice before using them.
 Biological alternatives are better for the environment, but also usually less effective.

 When all else has failed, AA Turner Tankers are your local experts who can solve all your blocked drain dilemmas.
-With the ability to use CCTV drain surveys and the latest in high-tech drain unblocking solutions, if you have a stubbornly blocked drain in the Ipswich, Colchester and Chelmsford areas, contact us today.
+With the ability to use CCTV drain surveys and the latest in high-tech drain unblocking solutions, if you have a stubbornly blocked drain in the Colchester, Essex and Suffolk areas, contact us today.
+Our teams also work in parts of East Anglia, Hertfordshire, Cambridgeshire and London.